 The chemical and physical laboratories are established on the top floor of Lea Hall.
 Large, well-lighted rooms have been fitted up for these departments and the facilities for practical work greatly improved.
-A considerable supply of chemicals and improved apparatus has been installed, thus making the subjects of chemistry and physics far more practical and interesting.
+A considerable supply of chemicals and improved apparameters.